EGI-Federation/documentation/content/en/about/contributing/git/_index.md

 ---

 For collaboration purposes, it is best if you create a GitHub account and fork the repository to your own account.
-Once you do this you will be able to push your changes to your GitHub repository for others to see and use, and it will be easier to send pull requests.
+Once you do this, you will be able to push your changes to your GitHub repository for others to see and use, and you will be able to create pull requests (PRs) in the official EGI documentation repository based on branches in your fork.

 If you are new to `git` and **GitHub** you are advised to start by the two following articles providing simple tutorials: